ellwoodb/Windows-Setup-Script/README.md

 # Setup-Script
 A basic script to get a new Windows PC up and running with a few essential programms

+## Disclaimer:
+Since winget is a thing this is propably not for you anymore.
+If you want to create packs of apps you can use [winstall](https://winstall.app/)

 ## Getting started:

 ### Download: